rryam/VecturaKit/README.md

 Inspired by [Dripfarm's SVDB](https://github.com/Dripfarm/SVDB), **VecturaKit** uses `MLTensor` and [`swift-embeddings`](https://github.com/jkrukowski/swift-embeddings) for generating and managing embeddings.
 It features **Model2Vec** support with the 32M parameter model as default for fast static embeddings.

-The framework offers two primary modules: `VecturaKit`, which supports many embedding models via `swift-embeddings`, and `VecturaMLXKit`, which uses Apple's MLX framework.
+The framework offers `VecturaKit` as the core vector database with pluggable embedding providers.
+Use `SwiftEmbedder` for `swift-embeddings` integration or `MLXEmbedder` for Apple's MLX framework acceleration.

 It also includes CLI tools (`vectura-cli` and `vectura-mlx-cli`) for easily trying out the package.